ARM-software/CMSIS-DSP/ComputeGraph/Async.md

 * Ensure that the amount of data produced and consumed on each FIFO end is the same (so that each node execution is attempted only once during a schedule)
 * Use the maximum amount of samples required on both ends of the FIFO
   * Here `sink` is generating  at most `1` sample, `filter` needs 5.
 So we use `5` on both ends of the FIFO
-* More complex graphs will create a useless overhead in dynamic / asynchronous mode